10 Financial Resolutions You Need to Make This Year

 1. Evaluate your Financial Goals

 Before you decide whether to sign a mortgage renewal, take the time to examine your current financial situation and goals.
 Your finances have undoubtedly changed since you last applied for a mortgage.
-Consider your current financial status, as well as if there are plans to move in the near future, is it beneficial to access some of the equity in your home?
+Considering your current financial status, as well as if there are plans to move in the near future, is it beneficial to access some of the equity in your home?
 Are there other reputable lenders offering lower rates?
-You should consider all these before affixing your signature to mortgage renewal papers.
+You should consider all these before affixing your signature to the mortgage renewal papers.

 2. Search for Better Providers Early

-Several months prior to your mortgage maturity or renewal, you should start shopping for better rates especially if your current lender is not committing to a lower rate off the bat.
+Several months prior to your mortgage maturity or renewal, you should start shopping for better rates, especially if your current lender is not committing to a lower rate off the bat.
 Although you cannot change your provider until the mortgage matures, you can still find a better product or provider that will give you a better rate and have it locked in.
 There is no harm in contacting a mortgage broker for advice and assistance in finding the best product to switch to.
 Finding a better lender early will allow you to have the paperwork ready for a hassle-free switch.

 3. Negotiate a Better Mortgage Rate

 Negotiating a better rate when renewing your mortgage is not always fun, but is necessary when trying to secure the best rate for your renewal.
 A slight reduction in your mortgage rate has a significant impact on the amount payable per year, which directly affects your financial status.
-Your lender may present diverse rates and figures to make you renew the mortgage with them; these might not be the lowest rates they offer, negotiate.
-So, if you start negotiating early, you can decide to switch your lender, if you are not offered a favourable rate.
+Your lender may present diverse rates and figures to make you renew the mortgage with them; these might not be the lowest rates they offer.
+Negotiate.
+So, if you start negotiating early, you can decide to switch your lender if you are not offered a favourable rate.

 4. Use a Mortgage Broker

 The best way to get the best product at the best rate is to work with a broker.
-Mortgage brokers are privy to information about lenders and rates they offer.
+Mortgage brokers are privy to information about lenders and the rates they offer.
 They can examine your credit report and present you with a list of lenders that can work with your credit score and still provide the best rates possible.
 This will also help make switching lenders easy.

 5. Understand the Terms